blinded39/synthetic_brick_data_generation/README.md

 ### 1. Load CC Textures into Resources

 Download and organize your [CC Textures](https://cc0textures.com/) into the `resources/` folder.
 You can rename the textures as needed.
+These will be used randomly for the environment.

 ```bash
 blenderproc run load_cctextures.py resources --custom-blender-path ~/blender/blender-3.6.x-linux-x64